ComplexityEU/Uncensor/README.md

 # Uncensor

 A plugin for PocketMine-MP to automatically bypass client-sided profanity filtering.
+Original: https://github.com/dktapps-pm-pl/Uncensor

 ## How to use